sopherapps/scdb/docs/HOW_IT_WORKS.md

 ##### Performance

-- This operation is O(k) where k is the `number_of_index_blocks`.
+- Time complexity: This operation is O(k) where k is the `number_of_index_blocks`.
-- About 3 4-byte integers are allocated on the stack.
+- Space complexity: This operation is O(kn) where n = buffer size (default is virtual memory page size), and k = `number_of_index_blocks`. if the hash for the given key is not already buffered, we read a new block from file into memory.

 #### 5. Compact